PW-SEA-CoDe/IDM-Vanilla/README.md

 - Layertable toggling parent also toggles sub layers
 - Parent layers have drop down to hide children layers
 - Sidebar buttons toggle menu open on click, but not when menu is open (only listen to buttons if menuOpen = false)
+- EDIT Button, allow user to click on geometry and change material, edit name, etc